Farooqi97/Farooqi97/README.md

 ## 👨‍💻 About Me
 Data Scientist with a Master’s in Data Science from TU Dortmund and hands-on experience in both research and industry.
 Skilled in Python (NumPy, Pandas, PyTorch, scikit-learn, spaCy), R, SQL, Power BI, and Azure, I specialize in transforming complex data into actionable insights through machine learning, Bayesian modeling, and advanced statistical analysis.

-My experience spans building semantic search pipelines with LLMs, database architecture and ERD design, and developing interactive dashboards for cross-functional teams.
+My experience spans building semantic search with LLMs, database architecture and ERD design, and developing interactive dashboards for cross-functional teams.
 I’ve applied statistical methods such as time series forecasting, changepoint detection, clustering, and MANOVA across real-world datasets, alongside projects in hypothesis testing, generalization, and cognitive modeling.

 Additional technical strengths include Terraform, DBT, LaTeX, Linux, and front-end integration (HTML, CSS).
 I enjoy bridging technical depth with business needs, making data-driven solutions both accessible and impactful.
 Passionate about problem-solving, I thrive in collaborative environments where innovation meets practical application.